ICantMakeThings/Nicenano-NRF52-Supermini-PlatformIO-Support/README.md

 ## USAGE
-This'll work with any one of thoes aliexpress nrf52840 devkits. they have silkscreens of like, 102 for eg, which corresponds to the physical pin P1.02.
+This'll work with any one of thoes aliexpress nrf52840 devkits. like; TENSTAR ROBOT ProMicro NRF52840 they have silkscreens of like,
+102 for eg, which corresponds to the physical pin P1.02.
 In firmware you define it as PIN_102 eg. `digitalWrite(PIN_102, HIGH);`
 I think thats easy enough...
 Works with bluefruit and and all the fun lib's!